duxingzhe/CompileFFmpegWithOpenSSLOnAndroid/README.md

 Support armeabi-v7a, arm64-v8a, x86, x86_64

-Note: x86 needs to disable asm.
+Note: You need to use --disable-asm option when compiling on x86.